GARVEY, Marcus (1887-1940)

 Garvey was later found guilty of fraud arising from the promotion of Black Star, and served time in a US prison, though it seems the conviction was politically motivated.
 He was deported to Jamaica in 1927 and, after making another short visit to London in 1928, moved to the capital permanently in 1935.
 He was unimpressed with the opportunities on offer to black people at that time and found that the damp climate worsened his bronchitis and asthma.

 Despite this he was a regular at Speakers’ Corner in Hyde Park and had offices at 2 Beaumont Crescent, Hammersmith.
-He lived nearby at 53 Talgarth Road from around 1937, initially with his wife Amy Jacques (1896–1973) and their children and later with his secretary and nurse, Daisy Whyte.
-He died there on 10 June 1940.
+He lived nearby at 53 Talgarth Road from around 1937, initially with his wife Amy Jacques (1896–1973) and their children.
+His family returned to Jamaica and latterly he was cared for by his secretary, Daisy Whyte.
+He died at the address on 10 June 1940.

 Garvey was, and remains, a controversial figure.
 Behind his promotion of the ‘Back to Africa’ movement were separatist assumptions that do not chime with the societal ideals generally held today.
 However, his encouragement of black pride and self-confidence was an inspiration to many, including Kwame Nkrumah, and in Jamaica he is regarded as a national hero.
 Garvey’s connection with London remains a lesser-known aspect of his life, though the English Heritage plaque – erected in 2005 at first-floor level, where he had his bedroom and library – has done something to rectify this.